An Qi 安琪

 Zhang Qiaohui's poems can be read here: Family History .

 Zhang Xinquan 张新泉

-Born in Fushun in the southwest province of Sichuan, Zhang Xinquan is a member of The Sichuan Provincial Writers’ Association, and writer-in-resident at the Chengdu Writers' Studio (成都文学院).
+Born in Fushun in the southwestern province of Sichuan, Zhang Xinquan is a member of The Sichuan Writers’ Association, and writer-in-resident at the Chengdu Writers' Studio (成都文学院).
 His poetry has been published in numerous poetry journals in China.
 He has also published several poetry books, including Wild Water (野水)A Bird Among People (鸟落民间) A Good Knife (好刀)was awarded the prestigious Lu Xun Literary Award (鲁迅文学奖).
 He lives in Chengdu.